 Tax losses can be carried forward for an indefinite period, except for the losses incurred as a result of disposal of securities and/or derivative financial instruments.
-Such carrying forward is lost if the Company changes its activities due to which these losses were incurred, except for cases, when activities are terminated due to reasons which do not depend on the Company itself.
-The amendment to the Law on Corporate Income Tax, article 30, part 4 prescribes that when calculating the income tax for 2014 and subsequent taxable periods, the amount of tax losses to be carried forward shall not be larger than 70% of income for the taxable period, which is calculated by deducting non-taxable income, allowed and restricted deductions, except for losses of the previous taxable periods.
+Such carry forward is lost if the Company changes its activities due to which these losses were incurred, except for cases, when activities are terminated due to reasons which do not depend on the Company itself.
+The Law on Corporate Income Tax, article 30, part 4 prescribes that when calculating the income tax for 2014 and subsequent taxable periods, the amount of tax losses to be carried forward shall not be larger than 70% of income for the taxable period, calculated by deducting non-taxable income, allowed deductions and limited allowed deductions, except for losses of the previous taxable periods.

-An decrease in the deferred tax liability of 162 thousand LTL was recognized in the income statement.
+A decrease in the deferred tax liability of 162 thousand LTL was recognized in the income statement.

-22 Trade and other payable amounts
+21 Trade and other payable amounts